roboflow/inference-server-old/README.md

 [roboflow.js](https://docs.roboflow.com/deploy/web-browser) and TFjs-node.

-The [new Roboflow Inference Server](https://github.com/roboflow/inference) is fully open-source, faster, supports more models, works on more devices, has more features,  is under active development, and is better in every way.
+The [new Roboflow Inference Server](https://github.com/roboflow/inference) is open-source, faster, supports more models, works on more devices, has more features, is under active development, and is better in every way.

 You should [use that](https://github.com/roboflow/inference) instead.